andersonvvd/MultipleRecipients-smtplib/README.md

 ### Note

-If your using gmail to send emails you need to follow these steps:
+If you are using gmail to send emails you need to follow these steps:

 ["Allowing less secure apps to access your account" support page](https://support.google.com/accounts/answer/6010255)